dickh768/HD809-Driver---Buster/README.md

 I have now hacked together a system which works well on a Raspberry Pi.
 Others may find my experiences useful in pursuing similar projects.

-Details are in the file Investigation.epub  - those without an epub reader can unzip the file and read the .xhtml files in a browser.